open-telemetry/opentelemetry-specification/specification/api-metrics.md

 execution.
 Computing aggregations is mainly a subject of the SDK specification.

-The semantic connection between the API and the SDK is established here, through the interpretation given by the standard implementation.
+Users do not have a facility in the API to select the aggregation they want for particular instruments.
+The choice of instrument dictates semantics and thus gives a default interpretation.
+For the standard
-In the standard implementation:
+implementation:

 - Counter instruments use _Sum_ aggregation
 - Measure instruments use _MinMaxSumCount_ aggregation